Home Columns Books Papers Biography Contact

 The UN’s opening session was September 21 this year and Iran’s president Ahmadinejad entertained us again at the opening.
 This is also a good time to review the UN’s concept of “world opinion.”
 The General Assembly seems only interested in Israel’s sins, while all other issues are neglected.
 There is malfeasance here.

-Last summer in Lahor, Pakistan, gunmen stormed a hospital and shot and killed more...
+Last summer in Lahor, Pakistan, gunmen stormed a hospital and sho more...

 Print